microsoft/Azure-Kinect-Sensor-SDK/examples/green_screen/README.md

 #### Windows

 Our recommended way of getting OpenCV on Windows is by installing pre-built libraries.
 There's even a PowerShell script that'll do much of the work for you in `scripts/install-opencv.ps1`.
 This will place OpenCV in your `C:\` folder.
-You'll also need to add the folder where the OpenCV DLLs are to your PATH.
-If you used the script, that means you need to add `C:\opencv\build\x64\vc14\bin` to your PATH.
-If you installed OpenCV somewhere else, you may need to add the `-DOpenCV_DIR=path\to\a\folder\in\your\opencv\install\that\contains\the\file\OpenCVConfig.cmake` option to cmake when you build.
+CMake will copy the OpenCV binaries to the the `${CMAKE_BINARY_DIR}` folder so that all built binaries will run as expected.
+A user may choose to add the OpenCV binaries location to thier `%PATH%` to avoid this dependency.

 ## A Note on Calibration (only relevant for 2-camera version)